idvorkin/idvorkin.github.io/_d/writing.md

 ## Why

-### Writing to understand, writing to be understood.
+### Writing to understand, writing to be understood

 You write to understand a topic, and to help others understand.